-When working with the DOM, it is common to need to select elements based on another element.
+When working with the DOM, it’s common to need to select elements based on another element.

-That is, instead of selecting elements directly by their properties, we want to navigate through the DOM hierarchy (going to parent, child, or sibling nodes).
+That is, instead of selecting elements directly by their properties, we want to navigate through the DOM hierarchy (go to parent, child, or sibling nodes).

-JavaScript offers several methods that allow you to select elements related to another element.
+JavaScript offers several methods that allow selecting elements related to another element.
 These methods can be classified into the following categories:

 - DOM relationship methods